ucbiyyq/ucbiyyq-w210-jcgy/README.md

 ## Impact

-Our earlier [survey](https://www.mysurveygizmo.com/s3/5231057/Creating-Data-Visualizations) of data scientists and business analysts with [results](https://drive.google.com/file/d/1oUGaKxJ1l6I_gCochS7xaTQvEle4b9OJ/view?usp=sharing) indicated that, on average, they create 8.2 data visualizations per month.
+Our earlier [survey](https://www.mysurveygizmo.com/s3/5231057/Creating-Data-Visualizations) of data scientists and business analysts with [result 1](https://drive.google.com/file/d/1oUGaKxJ1l6I_gCochS7xaTQvEle4b9OJ/view?usp=sharing) and [result 2](https://data.surveygizmo.com/r/677654_5df13dec9ca5b5.71244476) indicated that, on average, they create 8.2 data visualizations per month.
 Assuming they spend 15 minutes per visualization searching for code examples and guidance for each visualization, that means they spend 24.6 hours per year finding answers.
 The goal of Vizziest is to dramatically reduce this time.

 ## MVP Key Features